Tonis81/SignesPastor/index.md

 14.A.
-A. Carbonell-Barrachina and A. J. et. al. Signes-Pastor, Development of a low-cost technology for in-situ treatment of groundwater for potable and irrigation purposes (TIPOT), *Asia Pro-Eco/ EuropeAid* **ASI/B7-301/2598/24-2004/79013** (From 01/07/2004 to 01/01/2007) Role: Researcher at Universidad Miguel Hernández, ES.
+A. Carbonell-Barrachina, A. J. Signes-Pastor and et. al., Development of a low-cost technology for in-situ treatment of groundwater for potable and irrigation purposes (TIPOT), *Asia Pro-Eco/ EuropeAid* **ASI/B7-301/2598/24-2004/79013** (From 01/07/2004 to 01/01/2007) Role: Researcher at Universidad Miguel Hernández, ES.

 ## Editorial board